 Our research on microbicidal formulation deployment and drug delivery utilizes the methods of mechanical, chemical, electrical and optical engineering and materials science.
-Our work integrates two types of research: (1) we are undertaking fundamental studies of the mechanisms of formulation deployment and delivery; and (2) we are imaging and analyzing the actual distributions of model formulations over the tissue surfaces of the lower reproductive tract in women.
+Our work integrates two types of research: (1) we are undertaking fundamental studies of the mechanisms of formulation deployment and delivery; and (2) we are imaging and analyzing the distributions of formulations over the tissue surfaces of the lower reproductive tract in women, and the concentrations and transport of drugs from formulations onto and into luminal fluids and mucosal tissues.
 The fundamental studies have two components: theoretical analyses of fluid mechanical and other mass transport processes underlying deployment and drug delivery are linked to experimental simulations (in the laboratory) of salient flow and mass transport mechanisms.
 For example we developed a spectrophotometric method for analyzing microbicide diffusion from a formulation into cervical mucus.
 We have built experimental simulations of how gravity and the squeezing forces of vaginal epithelial surfaces cause a formulation to flow over those surfaces.
-We have recently built a simulation of how mixing of a microbicidal formulation with ambient in vivo fluids (e.g. vaginal fluid, semen) alters the formulation's properties and, therefore, its tendency to flow and adhere to epithelial surfaces.
+We have built a simulation of how mixing of a microbicidal formulation with ambient in vivo fluids (e.g. vaginal fluid, semen) alters the formulation's properties and, therefore, its tendency to flow and adhere to epithelial surfaces.
 We also perform experimental measurements of fundamental material properties of formulations such as rheological and surface properties.
 These serve as inputs to the theoretical models of mass transport and flow.
 The mathematical models reveal particular relationships between properties of formulations and deployment and delivery characteristics.

 We also measure in women the spreading and retention in the vagina of different vaginal formulations.
-These formulations serve as models for future microbicidal products.
 Our human studies are conducted in the clinic of the Department of Obstetrics and Gynecology at the Duke Medical Center.
 We apply a new, unique imaging instrument built by us, that shares some features with the endoscopes currently used clinically to visualize some interior regions of the body.
 Our instrument measures the local thickness of coating of the vaginal surfaces with a test formulation.
 It detects 'bare spots' of uncoated tissue that might be particularly vulnerable to infection.
-We plan to compare the results of our studies in the laboratory with the measurements of formulation deployment in women in the clinic.
-Our goal here is to begin to develop understanding and confidence in the accuracy of our laboratory methods to predict features of deployment that occur in women in the body.
-To the extent that our methods are accurate, they will provide a valuable, and heretofore missing tool in the efforts to design and develop better microbicidal products.
+We have also pioneered use of optical methods to measure local drug concentrations, as they are transported from their vehicles into luminal fluids and mucosal tissues.
+This latter work has initially been in vitro.
+We are currently working to expand it to direct in vivo measurements, which will be a breakthrough technology in analyzing mucosal drug delivery.

-Our research is sponsored by the National Institutes of Health, the US Food and Drug Administration (FDA), the American Foundation for AIDS Research, and the CONRAD Program (funded by the US Agency for International Development and the Gates Foundation).
+Our research has been sponsored by the National Institutes of Health, the US Food and Drug Administration (FDA), the American Foundation for AIDS Research, the US Agency for International Development, the Population Council, and the CONRAD Program.

 Appointments and Affiliations